Jean-MarcHarvengt/hyperpetpico/README.md

 As soon a program make uses of extended graphics capabilities, only VGA is usable<br>
 The rest of the PET hardware is just used for its CPU,RAM,ROM,keyboard,PIA,VIA ...<br>
 New registers are available through 9000-9fff region (R/W)<br>
-Region a000-afff is available as extra RAM or to store custom roms.
+Region a000-afff is available as extra RAM or to store custom roms (file browser default).

 <br>